softColors/C_Serial_Communication/README.md

 ./BasicCode.out
 ```

-You may have to enter command if program doesn't work even though it is connected to the device.
+You may have to enter command if your program doesn't work even though it is connected to the device.
 ```
 chmod 777 {Enter your serial dev location like '/dev/ttyS1'}
 ```